 Entitled Avarice: The Papers That Reveal Wealth, Scandals and Secrets in the Church of Francis and Via Crucis, the books were written by Italian journalists Emiliano Fittipaldi and Gianluigi Nuzzi, respectively.
 They are expected to expose corruption in the Vatican, primarily of a financial nature.

 Nuzzi obtained notoriety in 2012 through his connection with the leaking of confidential letters and memos from the previous pontificate, culminating with his publication of the stolen material in his book His Holiness: The Secret Papers of Benedict XVI.

-According to an advance copy of his book received by The Associated Press, Nuzzi cited emails, minutes of meetings, recorded private conversations and memos to paint a picture of a Vatican bureaucracy entrenched in a culture of mismanagement, waste and secrecy.
-The book’s allegations include rock-bottom rental rates for Vatican officials, canonization causes whose success is dependent on large donors and “out-of-control” personnel costs.
+According to an advanced copy of his new book, received by The Associated Press, Nuzzi cites emails, minutes of meetings, recorded private conversations and memos to paint a picture of a Vatican bureaucracy entrenched in a culture of mismanagement, waste and secrecy.
+The book’s allegations include rock-bottom rental rates for Vatican officials, canonization causes whose success is dependent on large donors and “out of control” personnel costs.

 The Vatican stressed the publication of illegally obtained confidential information constitutes a “serious betrayal of trust” with the Pope.
 It added: “Publications of this kind do not contribute in any way to establish clarity and truth, but, rather, to create confusion and partial and tendentious interpretations.”

 The authors have claimed their revelations are geared towards helping the Pope clean up the Curia, but this was not the Vatican’s view.
 “We must absolutely avoid the mistake of thinking that this is a way to help the mission of the Pope,” the Vatican statement said.

 It added that the Prosecutor’s Office is looking into the possibility of taking legal and penal measures against the authors.
 The precise motives for leaking the information are not known.